CUIZIA/Solene_Microlimat/Steps to follow.md

 # Steps to Follow - How Convection and Conduction Influence the Temporal Variation of Surface Temperatures
-*Special thanks to Margot for providing the detailed simulation scenarios and files that made this project possible.*
+*Special thanks to Auline for providing the detailed simulation scenarios and files that made this project possible.*
 ## Reference Simulation with Solene

 - Use the default model for the conduction transfer through urban surfaces (`simulation_Ts_EnergieBat.exe`) and no airflow.